kemitchell/ODbL-1.0/ODbL-1.0.unwrapped.md

 c.
 For the avoidance of doubt, You may place this Database or a Derivative Database in an authenticated environment, behind a password, or within a similar access control scheme provided that You do not alter or restrict the terms of this License or any rights granted under it or have the effect or intent of restricting the ability of any person to exercise those rights.

-4.8 __Licensing of others__.
+### 4.8 Licensing of others.

 You may not sublicense the Database.
 Each time You communicate the Database, the whole or Substantial part of the Contents, or any Derivative Database to anyone else in any way, the Licensor offers to the recipient a license to the Database on the same terms and conditions as this License.
 You are not responsible for enforcing compliance by third parties with this License, but You may enforce any rights that You have over a Derivative Database.
 You are solely responsible for any modifications of a Derivative Database made by You or another Person at Your direction.
 You may not impose any further restrictions on the exercise of the rights granted or affirmed under this License.

 ## 5.0 __Moral rights__

-5.1 __Moral rights__.
+### 5.1 Moral rights.

 This section covers moral rights, including any rights to be identified as the author of the Database or to object to treatment that would otherwise prejudice the author's honour and reputation, or any other derogatory treatment:

 a.
 For jurisdictions allowing waiver of moral rights, Licensor waives all moral rights that Licensor may have in the Database to the fullest extent possible by the law of the relevant jurisdiction under Section 10.4;